UW-Madison-DSI/ag_forecasting_api/README.md

-# Open Source Forecasting Tool
+# Open Source Agricultural Forecasting and Advisory System API
 This open-source forecasting tool provides plant disease predictions both as an API and through a customizable dashboard.

 ## Acknowledgements: